Effective October 4, 2021. Document History

 You have the right to request a copy of your information, to object to our use of your information, to request the deletion or restriction of your information, or to request your information in a structured, electronic format.

-If you have any questions or concerns about how your Personal Data is processed, or if you want a copy of your data, or want to rectify it or delete it, don't hesitate to email us at email@example.com.
+If you have any questions or concerns or would like to invoke your rights regarding your Personal Data, such as requesting a copy of your data or rectifying or deleting data, don't hesitate to email us at firstname.lastname@example.org.

 To protect your privacy and security, we will take reasonable steps to verify your identity before granting access or making corrections.
 We use this procedure to better safeguard your information.
 You can correct factual errors in your personally identifiable information by sending us a request that credibly shows error.